OvidiuChiri/To_Do_List1/README.md

 The files required in to-do list project are:

-tasks.txt – The text file where all our tasks will be stored main.py – The python script file
+tasks.txt – The text file where all our tasks will be stored, main.py – The python script file

 The steps you need to execute to build this projects are: